aglowinthefield/mo2-fomod-plus/README.md

 - A nice wizard hat in the content column to indicate the mod was installed via FOMOD.
 [Pic](doc/content.png)
 - Optimized image viewer
 - Window sizes and splitter positions persist between mod installs.
+- FOMOD installer window won't block the main MO2 window.
+No more quitting the installer to check if you installed A, B, or C.

 ## Using
 1. Unzip the latest release into your MO2 plugins directory.